JuliaCon/www.juliacon.org/2024/dei.md

 ## Childcare

 We plan to have on-site childcare at JuliaCon 2024 for children between the ages of 0-6.
-We are still working out the details, but there will be an option when purchasing a ticket to sign your child up for one of the available JuliaCare slots!
-We hope that this will allow increased attendance and participation from parents of young children
+When you purchase your ticket there is an option to sign up for one of the available JuliaCare childcare slots!
+We hope that this will allow increased attendance and participation from parents of young children.
+As we approach the conference those who signed up will be contacted with more details.

 <!-- ## Venue Accessibility -->